CFields651/fundclass/README.md

   - Use the echo statement to output the tax bracket (like 10, 15, 25, 28, 33, 35 or 39.6)
   - Call a function named 'nextBracket' that will be used to calculate how much more income would be required to reach the next tax         bracket.
 Just leave it empty for now; we'll work on it in class.

+Session #8 JSON data and the jq JSON processor
+- HOMEWORK: Try the following with the jq JSON processor that we installed in the last class.
+Each of you should have a file with JSON weather data in /tmp.
+If not, run your weather script again with './yourWeatherScript.sh >/tmp/weather.json' or copy the one in this repo.
+  - cat /tmp/yourWeatherFilenameHere.json | jq '.'
+  - cat /tmp/yourWeatherFilenameHere.json | jq '.main'
+  - cat /tmp/yourWeatherFilenameHere.json | jq '.main.temp'
+- Quiz: Based on your observed results from the above queries, what query would you use to return the name of the city?
+What query would you use to return the name of the country?
+Come to class with a solution to show me.
+Lastly, what time was sunrise on the day your data your data was collected?
+Hint: see http://www.epochconverter.com/.
+  - Lastly, try adding a loop to yourWeatherScript.sh in order to collection wheater data once a minute for 10 minutes.
+We will work on this inclass but I want you to try it on your own first and have something to show me when class starts.

 Supplemental
 -  To install jq:
   -   wget https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm